Larry-Cui/notebook/docs/immigration/810/weekFiveNotes.md

         - [ ] The person is in default of a previous sponsorship agreement

         - Only certain very specific Criminal Code convictions exclude a sponsor from eligibility, and even then the exclusion is not permanent. **Most criminal offences will not exclude a sponsor**.​ See: Desloges & Sawicki, Chapter 7, s.
 III B "Bars to Sponsorship." ==**Convictions that will bar**== sponsorships include committing or attempting to commit a **sexual assault** on any person, committing or attempting to commit an indictable offence that involves the use of **violence** and that had a maximum term of imprisonment of at least **10** years, and committing or attempting to commit an offence that results in **bodily harm against a relative or extended family member**.
 See: **s.
 133(e)** of the IRPR for the full list of exclusions.

+??? note "5.3.2 Chapter 6 of Cochran's Interviewing Skills"

+    1. “Shotgun” questions are useful at all stages of the interview process
+        - [ ] True
+        - [x] False
+        <br>**Shotgun questions pepper the client with a bunch of distinct questions all at the same time.
+It can be confusing for the client and equally confusing for the interviewer to sort out what the response means.**

+    2. When is it appropriate to use closed or narrow questions?
+        - [ ] When you are trying to elicit specific information
+        - [ ] When a client is nervous or forgetful
+        - [ ] When a client is excessively talkative
+        - [x] All of the above
+        <br>Open questions help elicit more information, while narrow or closed questions help flush out **specific details**.
+It is also helpful to use more closed questions when your client is **nervous or forgetful**.
+In addition, if you have a client who is long-winded, closed questions help keep your client **focused** on the relevant information (pp. 117-118).

+    3. True or False:  According to the funnel sequence, it is best practice to start an interview with a series of narrow questions.
+        - [ ] True
+        - [x] False
+        <br>The **funnel sequence** begins with broad open questions at first and then moves to more narrow specific questions (p.
+125).

+    4. True or False: It is vital to get all the information required in the initial client interview.
+        - [ ] True
+        - [x] False
+        <br>It is **not always possible** to obtain all the required information needed in the initial client interview, and often some type of follow up is required (p.
+132).

+    5. If you want to determine what your client learned in his first ski lesson, the following questions could be asked.
+An example of a good approach for an initial interview might be:
+        - [ ] They couldn't have taught you much in half an hour.
+        - [x] Can you tell me what the first lesson consisted of?
+        - [ ] Did you learn how to turn or slow down in that lesson?
+        - [ ] Did they teach you how to snowplow in the first lesson?
+        <br>Yes, an open question approach would work best.
+By asking, “Can you tell me what the first lesson consisted of?” the interviewer provides an opportunity for the client to recount his experience without interviewer contamination.
+This approach avoids the problem that comes when the interview is restricted to the interviewer’s anticipated answers.

+    6. It’s a best practice in interviewing to use open questions at all stages of the interview process.
+        - [x] True
+        - [ ] False
+        <br>**Open questions are useful at all stages of an interview.** That doesn’t mean there isn’t a place for closed or narrow questions but if you value quality information, give the client a chance to provide you with it rather than trying to show how smart you are by jumping to conclusions, even those that you think are obvious.

+    7. Which of the following is **an example of an open question**?
+        - [ ] You have come here today to discuss your visa application, correct?
+        - [x] Tell me what has brought you here today?
+        - [ ] Has your visa application been denied?
+        - [ ] Do you know when your visa application was sent?

+    8. An interview solely using closed questions will be:
+        - [ ] be dominated by the interviewer’s perspective on the situation.
+        - [ ] will not leave any room for the nuances of the client’s personal experience or point of view.
+        - [ ] effective in uncovering the specifics particular to the client’s experience.
+        - [x] A and B

+    9. True or False: The following are all examples of **probing questions**:
+        - The accident happened at 1:30 p.m., so you hadn't been drinking?
+        - You didn't see whether he picked up the knife, I take it?
+        - You were sober when you left your house?
+        - Would I be correct to assume you want to submit your permanent residence application very quickly so you can get on with your life?
+        - [ ] True
+        - [x] False
+        <br>These questions are all examples of **leading questions**.
+By asking leading questions, the interviewer influences or directs the respondent to an answer that the interviewer either prefers or, at the very least, anticipates.
+The interviewer tends to restrict the potential answers when leading and thus corrupts the information being received.
+A leading question directs the respondent to an answer, thereby injecting the interviewer's perspective into the interview.

+    10. Let's say you want to elicit some information about the quality of instruction.
+Would you ask:
+        - [x] What can you tell me about the quality of instruction in the class?
+        - [ ] Did the instructor tell you how much teaching experience he had?
+        - [ ] Did the instructor seem to know what he was talking about or not?
+        - [ ] I don't imagine they pay these instructors very much, do they?
+        - [ ] Were any of your instructors Swiss?

+    11. True or False: Either/or questions can be misleading because they imply that there are only two possibilities in a given situation.
+        - [x] True
+        - [ ] False
+        <br>While there are often two obvious or even likely actions, usually there are **a multitude of possibilities**.
+Even when there are only two possibilities, by posing an either/or question the interviewer loses the benefit of hearing the description in the client's own words.
+This can be extremely valuable in alerting the immigration consultant to subtle nuances in the circumstances of the situation and in knowing how the client will manage the litigation process.